Are you looking to start a email automation platform?

 - Crush your interview - this is a critical piece in the process.
 Know your business and metrics inside out and most importantly, be able to portray what makes it so unique.

-What Skills Do I Need To Succeed For My Email Automation Platform?
+What Skills Do I Need To Succeed In Starting An Email Automation Platform?

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations: